pymupdf/PyMuPDF/docs/recipes-common-issues-and-their-solutions.rst

 In addition, these messages go to the internal buffer together with any :title:`MuPDF` warnings -- see below.

 We always prefix these messages with an identifying string *"mupdf:"*.
-If you prefer to not see recoverable MuPDF errors at all, issue the command `fitz.TOOLS.mupdf_display_errors(False)`.
+If you prefer to not see recoverable MuPDF errors at all, issue the command `pymupdf.TOOLS.mupdf_display_errors(False)`.

 MuPDF warnings continue to be stored in an internal buffer and can be viewed using :meth:`Tools.mupdf_warnings`.

 Please note that MuPDF errors may or may not lead to Python exceptions.
 In other words, you may see error messages from which MuPDF can recover and continue processing.

 Example output for a **recoverable error**.
 We are opening a damaged PDF, but MuPDF is able to repair it and gives us a little information on what happened.
 Then we illustrate how to find out whether the document can later be saved incrementally.
-Checking the :attr:`Document.is_dirty` attribute at this point also indicates that during `fitz.open` the document had to be repaired:
+Checking the :attr:`Document.is_dirty` attribute at this point also indicates that during `pymupdf.open` the document had to be repaired:

->>> import fitz
+>>> import pymupdf
->>> doc = fitz.open("damaged-file.pdf")  # leads to a sys.stderr message:
+>>> doc = pymupdf.open("damaged-file.pdf")  # leads to a sys.stderr message:
 mupdf: cannot find startxref
->>> print(fitz.TOOLS.mupdf_warnings())  # check if there is more info:
+>>> print(pymupdf.TOOLS.mupdf_warnings())  # check if there is more info:
 cannot find startxref
 trying to repair broken xref
 repairing PDF document